phonchi/Computational-CryoET/README.md

 # Computational CryoET Methods
 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-This repository is a curated list for computational cryo-ET methods!
+This repository is a curated list of computational cryo-ET methods!

 You will find the paper and associated software for the popular algorithms used in the cryo-ET field.

-The format for the item is [software link] - [Paper link] (Available in which package) and the headings may contain a ink to a review paper.
+The format for the item is [software link] - [Paper link] (Available in which package) and the headings may contain a link to a review paper.